Chinese virus cases climb, raise threat of trade disruption

 China’s case numbers are low compared with other major countries or Hong Kong.
 But authorities are enforcing a “zero tolerance” strategy that aims to keep the virus out of the country.
 It has temporarily shut down major cities to find every infected person.

-The restrictions have wider potential ramifications, coming at a time when the global economy is under pressure from Russia’s war on Ukraine, surging oil prices and weak consumer demand.
+The restrictions come at a time when the global economy is under pressure from Russia’s war on Ukraine, surging oil prices and weak consumer demand.

 Economists say for now, smartphone makers and other industries can use factories and suppliers in other parts of China.
 But a bigger threat looms if business is disrupted at ports in Shenzhen, Shanghai or nearby Ningbo.

-They link Chinese factories at the center of global manufacturing networks with foreign suppliers and markets.
+They link Chinese factories that assemble most of the world’s smartphones and computers, as well as medical devices, appliances and other goods, with foreign components suppliers and customers.
 A one-month slowdown at Shenzhen’s Yantian Port last year caused a backlog of thousands of shipping containers and sent shockwaves through global supply chains.

 “The risk here is whether COVID will be found at Yantian Port,” said Iris Pang, chief China economist for ING.
 “If the port has to be suspended, it will affect a lot of electronic imports and exports.”